Magical objects in Harry Potter: Harry Potter

-This yearning was one of the reasons why the Killing Curse used by Voldemort on Harry in the Forbidden Forest does destroy the fragment of Voldemort's soul within Harry, but only sends Harry's soul into a near-death state.
+The Killing Curse used by Voldemort on Harry in the Forbidden Forest destroys the fragment of Voldemort's soul within Harry, but only sends Harry's soul into a near-death state.
 Harry could return to his body despite being hit by the Killing Curse from the Elder Wand because Voldemort had used Harry's blood to regain his full strength in Harry Potter and the Goblet of Fire, and because the actual master of the Elder Wand, Draco Malfoy, had been defeated by Harry, making Harry the new master of the Elder Wand.
 Harry's ownership of the wand used for the curse and the Horcrux-like connection between Voldemort and Harry diminished Voldemort's curse and protected Harry from irreversible death.

 While Voldemort did learn of Harry's telepathic connection, Voldemort was never aware that Harry was inadvertently carrying a fragment of his soul.
 With this destroyed, the connections between the two were also broken, and Harry never again felt pain in his scar.
 Rowling revealed Harry has also lost the ability to speak Parseltongue, though he regained the ability to understand it in Harry Potter and the Cursed Child after his scar began to hurt again following the rise of Voldemort and Bellatrix's daughter Delphi whom Harry, his son Albus, and his allies defeated and sent to Azkaban.
 In the epilogue of the last film, the scar has faded to an ordinary-looking scar on Harry's forehead.

 Nagini

 It is revealed in the story that the sixth Horcrux is Nagini, the snake Voldemort had with him constantly.
-This Horcrux is created while Voldemort is hiding in the forests of Albania after he uses Nagini to kill, thus turning her into a Horcrux.
+This Horcrux was created while Voldemort was hiding in the forests of Albania; he used Nagini to kill, thus turning her into a Horcrux.
 In the last chapter of Deathly Hallows, Nagini is killed by Neville Longbottom using the sword of Godric Gryffindor.
 The destruction of the last remaining Horcrux made Voldemort mortal.